chunduri11/Session_10_RL_TD3/Readme.md

 After the end of episode is reached variable Done = 1, and the the car is reset to a random location in the map.
 Also after teh end of episode the training starts for the number of steps equal to the number of step in the previous episode.

+Since I am running first 2000 steps with uniform random sampling from the range of -5 to 5 as action to be sent to the car.
+First few episodes will perform random exloration.
+Subsiquently the actions to move the car will come from policy model(model actor).
+Even here I am introducing 20% random action being seleted for some exploration scope.

+**5.Neural network model for actor-critic:**
+Since our input is state is an image I have used CNN based model for both actor and critic models.
+To feed both state(s) and action(a) together to the critic models is tricky because concatinating two tensors of different dimentions is not possible.
+And they are also of different feature type.
+For this to work, passed the image through the cnn and after the flatten layer the output is 1-dimentional feature vector, this is concatinated to the action value and followed up with two more fully connected layers.

+**CURRENT STATUS**
+I have included td3 into the car-map environment with out any issue.
+Everything is properly integrated.

+But he policy netork does not estimate good actions, in a way it is giving similar values every time.
+Resulting in car taking circular turns in the same location.

+**I am using a CPU based pc with a ram size of 8GB and 4 cpu cores.**